DannyBen/madman/README.md

 - [x] Table of Contents generation for a folder of markdown files.
 - [x] Web server for an entire folder (like [Madness][1]) with GitHub Pages compatibility.
+- [x] Automatic detection of Right-to-Left markdown files for HTML rendering.
 - [ ] [Planned] Generate breadcrumbs.
 - [ ] [Planned] Generate navigation README in folders without one.
 - [ ] [Planned] Combine multiple markdown files to one.